GeorgiKeranov/motocross-enduro-parts/plugins/wpforms-lite/readme.txt

 If you like this plugin, then consider checking out our other projects:

-* <a href="https://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
+* <a href="https://optinmonster.com/">OptinMonster</a> - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
-* <a href="https://www.monsterinsights.com/" rel="friend" title="MonsterInsights">MonsterInsights</a> - See the Stats that Matter and Grow Your Business with Confidence.
-Best Google Analytics Plugin for WordPress.
+* <a href="https://www.monsterinsights.com/">MonsterInsights</a> - See the stats that matter and grow your business with confidence.
+The best Google Analytics plugin for WordPress.
-* <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Jumpstart your website with the #1 Coming Soon & Maintenance Mode Plugin for WordPress.
+* <a href="https://www.seedprod.com/">SeedProd</a> - Create beautiful landing pages with our powerful drag & drop landing page builder.
 * <a href="https://wpmailsmtp.com">WP Mail SMTP</a> - Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress.
-* <a href="https://rafflepress.com/">RafflePress</a> - Best WordPress giveaway and contest plugin.
+* <a href="https://rafflepress.com/">RafflePress</a> - Best WordPress giveaway and contest plugin to grow traffic and social followers.
+* <a href="https://smashballoon.com/">Smash Baloon</a> - #1 social feeds plugin for WordPress - display social media content in WordPress without code.
+* <a href="https://aioseo.com/">AIOSEO</a> - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites).
+* <a href="https://www.pushengage.com/">Push Engage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
+* <a href="https://trustpulse.com/">TrustPulse</a> - Add real-time social proof notifications to boost your store conversions by up to 15%.

 Visit <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="http://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="http://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.